 Land and Water Conservation Fund

-The Land and Water Conservation Fund (LWCF) was enacted in 1964.
+Congress created the Land and Water Conservation Fund (LWCF) in 1964.
+The fund went into effect on January 1, 1965.
 It supports preservation, development, and access to outdoor lands for public recreation.
 The LWCF is funded by revenue from offshore oil and gas leases.

-- working lands (e.g. private working farms, forests, and ranches)
+- preservation of working lands (e.g. private farms, forests, and ranches)

 Authorization and funding

-The LWCF is authorized to receive and distribute $900 million each year, but the fund is subject to congressional budget appropriations.
-Actual annual appropriations to the fund have met the authorized threshold only twice (1998, 2001), while appropriations have been limited to between $255 million and $450 million since 2008.
+The LWCF is authorized to receive and distribute up to $900 million each year, but the fund is subject to congressional budget appropriations.
+Actual annual appropriations to the fund met the authorized threshold only twice (1998, 2001), while annual appropriations have been limited to between $255 million and $450 million since 2008.

 Distribution of funds

-Most of the funds from the LWCF are distributed to support two general purposes:
+Most of the funds from the LWCF support two general purposes:

 - federal acquisition of land for the benefit of the public